trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 This brings us to a controversial question: Does alcohol make you more creative?
 The "Ballmer Peak" (referenced in the famous xkcd comic) suggests there is a specific blood-alcohol concentration where coding ability peaks before plummeting.

 The science actually supports a nuanced version of this.
 Alcohol acts as a depressant that inhibits certain brain functions.
-Specifically, it dampens the **"Feasibility Censor"**—the part of your brain (often the prefrontal cortex) that constantly whispers, "That won't work," or "That's a stupid idea."
+Specifically, it dampens the **"Feasibility Censor"** — the part of your brain (often the prefrontal cortex) that constantly whispers, "That won't work," or "That's a stupid idea."

 In engineering, we have a very strong Feasibility Censor.
 We kill ideas before we even speak them because we instantly judge them as impossible or inefficient.
 Alcohol lowers this barrier.
 It allows you to speak the "stupid" idea, which might turn out to be the breakthrough.